infinitygorkem/BetterDFLExtractor/README.md

 ## Installation
 1. Clone this repository into your DeepFaceLab directory:
+   `git clone https://github.com/Jackmjedi/BetterDFLExtractor .` in the DeepFaceLab directory.
    - For Windows: `_internal/DeepFaceLab`
    - For Linux: `DeepFaceLab_Linux/DeepFaceLab`
 2. Use Anaconda to create an environment using the `environment.yaml` file provided.
+   `conda env create -f environment.yaml`
-3. Run `caller.py` in the DeepFaceLab folder to launch the extractor.
+3. Run `python caller.py` in the DeepFaceLab folder to launch the extractor.
+4. Select video, then extract.
+After selecting your desired cluster and exporting, it will be placed in workspace/faces.

 ## Notes
 Please note that BetterDFLExtractor is an amateur product and is subject to further optimization.
 Future plans include: